 ICYMI: Here's what happened Thursday in Mets Land

-The Mets (62-59, 9.0 GB in NL East, 2.0 GB of second Wild Card) begin a three-game set against the Royals in Kansas City at 8:15 PM on SNY on Friday.
-Here's what happened on Thursday, in case you missed it...
+The Mets (67-60, 9.0 GB in NL East, 1.5 GB of second Wild Card) open a three-game series with the Braves at Citi Field on Friday at 7:10 p.m. on SNY.
+Here's what happened on Thursday, in case you missed it....

 Tweets